 Milk & Egg Based Pies

 Do you know which pies have to be refrigerated?
 If a pie contains milk, cream and or eggs, it has to be refrigerated to remain food safe.

 This includes milk and cream in any form – regular milk and cream (no matter what the fat content), buttermilk, sour cream, cream cheese, and evaporated and condensed milk products.
 Those ingredients contain high levels of protein and moisture that are fertile grounds for the growth of bacteria.

-- Learn about foodborne pathogens, cross contamination, cold and hot food safety, and best practices to prevent foodborne illness.
+- Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

-- Food Handler ANSI Training for only $7.00!
+- Food Handler Training - only $7.00!